orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Validating an International Securities Identification Number (ISIN)

 You can use the following formula, in Control Settings, Validation and Alerts, Formula, to validate the relevant [ISIN](https://en.wikipedia.org/wiki/International_Securities_Identification_Number) field.
 Should you need to assess the validity of a ISIN field that is somewhere else in the form, just replace `.` on the first line with the appropriate expression.
+Examples of valid ISIN are:

+- `US0378331005` (Apple, Inc.)
-Examples of valid ISIN are `US0378331005` (Apple, Inc.), `AU0000XVGZA3` (Treasury Corporation of Victoria), and `GB0002634946` (BAE Systems).
+- `AU0000XVGZA3` (Treasury Corporation of Victoria)
+- `GB0002634946` (BAE Systems)

 ```xpath
 let $isin := .